top of page

 • What is a Recyclapod and how does it work?

 The Recyclapod is a small waste processing unit which allows for hand separation and cleaning of waste at the source.
 Traditionally, waste is deposited at a facility where it sits for some time, allowing food to rot and further contaminate the other contents of the rubbish.
 With the Recyclapod as the first point of call into the waste facility, all waste streams are cleaned and separated to maximise efficient recycling and minimise landfill.
 This simple process reduces costs to the community as waste streams become more efficient to separate and consolidate ready for processing.
-Individual waste streams are then processed by RYW within the community, or consolidated and exported for recycling by RYW or a third party depending on the stream.
-At its core technology the Recyclapod collects waste data by measuring waste stream weights, and has the ability to identify waste stream contamination from a source, and then report back to that source for improved efficiency.
-Consolidated community waste data can be acquired by the Recyclapod to help guide RYW and the community towards waste minimisation opportunities, and the reduction of waste being exported to landfill in Australia.
+Individual waste streams are then processed by RYW at the Norfolk Wave Recycling Centre, or consolidated and exported for recycling by a third party.
+At its core technology the Recyclapod collects waste data by measuring waste stream weights, and is able to identify waste stream contamination from a source.
+Consolidated community waste data is acquired by the Recyclapod to help guide RYW and the community towards waste minimisation opportunities, and the reduction of waste being exported to landfill in Australia.

 • What other projects have RYW been involved with?